devopsengineerDan/Daniel_project/README.md

 Glass Wire Network Security
 Virus Total

+SUSPEND -> DO NOTHING - To enable operating the laptop when the lid is down HIBERNATE -> ctrl + Delete to run the machine

 *****SUSPENDING LAPTOP****
 AVOID OVERHEATING
 RESTART MACHINE TO FREE UP MEMORY, THUS AVOID LAGGNG OF PERFORMANCE